 As well as teaching and mentoring undergraduate and postgraduate students for many years in Oxford, he has held the title of Professor and worked closely with students in four Australian universities.

 A political scientist, his publications include several books on international relations, constitutions and other political issues, higher education, and leadership.

 Dr Markwell succeeded the Rev’d Dr Ivan Head, who retired at the end of 2017 after serving as Warden since 1994.

 Dr Markwell, who follows in the footsteps of ten distinguished Wardens of St Paul’s College since the 1850s, has been an active Anglican layman for many years, including serving as a Lay Canon of St Paul’s Cathedral, Melbourne, and St George’s Cathedral, Perth.

-Dr Markwell’s official appointment is initially as Vice-Warden and Head of College until the St Paul’s College Act (1854) is amended to remove the requirement that the Warden be an ordained Anglican clergyman.
-It is intended that he will then formally be appointed as Warden.
+Dr Markwell’s official appointment was initially as Vice-Warden and Head of College until the St Paul’s College Act (1854) was amended to remove the requirement that the Warden be an ordained Anglican clergyman.
 The College has appointed a Chaplain, the Rev’d Antony Weiss.

 Dr Markwell will lead the College through a period of significant change.
-From 2018 it will have some 300 undergraduate men in residence, and from 2019 it will also offer an additional 140 postgraduate places to women and men studying at the University of Sydney.
+From 2018 it has some 300 undergraduate men in residence, and from 2019 it also offers an additional 140 postgraduate places to women and men studying at the University of Sydney.

 Dr Markwell believes passionately in the benefits to students from living and learning together in a residential academic community such as St Paul’s and other colleges of the University of Sydney.
 “Almost all of the world’s greatest universities are collegiate, or at least residential, universities”, he said.
 “There is growing focus in universities in many countries on the immense value to students of immersion in the academic, extra-curricular, and social life of a residential college in which each individual is valued and supported.”